Celtic Interconnector: How's It Progressing in 2023?

 How Do I Contact Eirgrid Regarding the Celtic Interconnector?

-If you have questions to ask, views to be shared, or simply wish to request information on the Celtic Interconnector, Eirgrid has made the following methods of contact available to the general Irish public.
+If you have questions to ask, views to be shared, or simply wish to request information on the Celtic Interconnector, Eirgrid have made the following methods of contact available to the general Irish public.
 You can also read through the many documents, studies and analyses provided by Eirgrid.
-The CRU, Ireland’s energy watchdog, have also published various information papers and responses regarding the Celtic Interconnector.
+The CRU, Ireland’s energy watchdog (formerly the CER), have also published various information papers and responses regarding the Celtic Interconnector.
+ESB networks has also been involved.

 For Queries in Writing